 I said, “Well, I wrote the book for people who read books, and you don’t read books.
 Clearly, you aren’t my audience.”

 So, if you don’t read books, and especially not credit union books, then this article won’t be so useful.
 And, if you are a credit union leader who likes learning, then you may be a good fit for our Credit Union–Fintech Mastermind group.

 The Best Books for the Credit Union Industry

 Do you like to read business books?
 Do you work at a credit union?
 Are you trying to figure out how to help your credit union dominate your market?
 Does your credit union need to connect with members more effectively?
 Do you feel like credit unions should collaborate more?

-If you have these questions, then you gotta check out these books.
+If you have these questions, then you must check out these books.

 As a speaker on bank and credit union technology and trends, I regularly get questions from people about my favorite books that have influenced my credit union and entrepreneurial careers.
 Some of these are timeless, and some of these are timely.
 I hope you enjoy.

-Well, I wrote this one, and at one time, it was the bestselling book on credit unions.
+Well, I wrote this one too, and at one time, it was the best selling book on credit unions.
 It was the only book on credit unions….
 Now there are several others that we will cover below.

 Credit Union 2.0 was originally a technology book designed to show credit unions the competitive challenges on the horizon.
 It suggested small technological changes to be more competitive.
 It also addressed how to unite management teams, boards, and CEOs around forward progress by helping them to better understand the impacts of fintechs on our industry.